 It doesn’t matter if you stand on your head and include a fireworks show — listening to one person speak for over an hour gets boring.

 If you don’t want to look out at your employees and be met with slack jaws and blank stares, have other people present throughout the meeting.
-One person shouldn’t monopolize the entire conversation.
+One person shouldn’t monopolize the entire meeting agenda.